anvil-open-software/wuf/README.md

 --------------------------------
 After all of your changes are complete and local tests have passed, issue a merge request to master within this gitlab repo at [https://github.com/anvil-open-software/wuf](https://github.com/anvil-open-software/wuf).

-Once your merge has been reviewed and accepted, the Jenkins pipeline will automatically run integration tests and publish all of the projects and packages to the (Artifactory registry)[https://artifactory.dematic.com/artifactory/webapp/#/artifacts/browse/tree/General/npm-local/@anviltech/].
+Once your merge has been reviewed and accepted, the Jenkins pipeline will automatically run integration tests and publish all of the projects and packages to the public NPM registry.

 Continuous Deployment
 ======================